John Dewy and David Kolb’s Learning Theory Essay Sample Ireland

 His theory is a child-centered approach to education that places focus on the needs and interests of the child.
 He believed that child can learn from his environment.

 This theory also focuses on the interdisciplinary curriculum where all the different subjects need to be connected.
-Students can freely move in and out of the classrooms and can develop their own skills where the teacher acts not as an educator but a facilitator.
+Students can freely move in and out of the classrooms and can develop their own skills where the teacher acts not as an educator but as a facilitator.